 Why can water cause illness?

-Weekly sampling & predicted water quality results
+Weekly sampling & predicted water quality

 Faecal indicator bacteria

-Most councils monitor the water quality weekly during the summer months to inform the public about any risks from contact with the water.
-The weekly sample result provides a recent snapshot of the water quality at the time of testing.
-However, it is important to note that water quality can change over time, particularly after rain.
-This is why, even at sites with generally good water quality, we recommend avoiding swimming for 2-3 days after heavy rainfall, as urban or agricultural run-off can affect bathing water quality.
+However, water quality can change quickly - especially after rain.
+This is why, even at sites with generally good water quality, we recommend avoiding swimming for 2-3 days after heavy rainfall, as runoff from urban or rural land can affect swimming water quality.

-National guidelines for faecal indicator bacteria (2003 Microbiological Water Quality Guidelines for Marine and Freshwater Recreational Areas and the National Policy Statement for Freshwater Management (2020) for freshwater sites) provide trigger levels that allow councils to assess individual monitoring results and determine when management intervention is required.
+Results are assessed using national guidelines for faecal indicator bacteria (2003 Microbiological Water Quality Guidelines for Marine and Freshwater Recreational Areas and the National Policy Statement for Freshwater Management (2020) for freshwater sites) provide trigger levels that allow councils to assess individual monitoring results and determine when management intervention is required.
 The trigger levels and corresponding management responses are shown in the table below.

 When water quality falls in the ‘surveillance’ category, it indicates a low risk of illness from swimming.
 If water quality moves into the ‘alert’ category, it indicates an increased risk of illness from swimming, though still within an acceptable range.
 However, if water quality reaches the ‘action’ category, it poses an unacceptable health risk from swimming.